 "You need to have a conversation with yourself about what is important for you, what you actually need to thrive.
 And to not fall prey to the belief system that the only thing of value is your mathematics." - Pamela Harris

-Your grade will reflect your performance in the course using the better of the following two grading schemes.
-This will happen automatically.
+Your grade will reflect your performance in the course using the following grading scheme.